suraj95/event-simulator/README.md

 # Event Simulator using Kubernetes

-## Create thw Pod
+## Create the Pod (after starting minikube)

 	kubectl create -f event-simulator-pod.yaml

 ## Start the event simulator

 	kubectl logs -f event-simulator event-simulator

-** First "event-simulator" refers to the Pod (check metadata name in yaml file) and second "event-simulator" refers to the container running the image (there are two images, "event-simulator" or "image-processor").
+First "event-simulator" refers to the Pod (check metadata name in yaml file) and second "event-simulator" refers to the container running the image (there are two images, "event-simulator" or "image-processor").